Getting Started

 • [ ] Object has collision enabled (BlockAll or QueryOnly)

-• [ ] Input binding is correct (Start Interaction on press)
+• [ ] Input binding calls Start Interaction on press

 • [ ] Detection Distance is high enough (try 1000 for testing)